 The end of a marriage can be intensely stressful.
 Emotions often flare as a couple tries to resolve issues like alimony, child custody, and child support.
 Unfortunately, the traditional divorce process can deepen hostility between the spouses when they confront important questions concerning their future.
-In many situations, couples whose relationship is not abusive or completely broken should consider pursuing an alternative to divorce through the courts.
+In many situations, couples whose relationship is not abusive or completely broken should consider pursuing an alternative to divorce through the courts, like mediation.

 Choosing Between Traditional Divorce and Mediation

+Despite all of its advantages, mediation may not be the ideal solution for every couple going through a divorce.
 Some instances when mediation is less effective include a relationship troubled by domestic violence or substance abuse.
 When one spouse regularly intimidates or dominates the other, the spouse in the subservient role may not be able to fully articulate his or her interests in mediation.
 Also, some spouses grow so bitter toward each other as their marriage breaks down that they cannot talk directly to each other anymore.
 This may make mediation less effective because candor and respect are essential to the process.
 When one spouse has deliberately deceived or misled the other spouse, the necessary layer of trust may be missing that makes mediation work.
-If you are in one of these situations, you may prefer using a more conventional divorce process to make sure that your rights are adequately protected.
+If you are in one of these situations, you may prefer using a more conventional divorce process, or hiring a mediator experienced in these issues, to make sure that your rights are adequately protected.